Quadratic Chabauty and rational points I: p-adic heights: Introduction

-In this paper, we give techniques to handle some cases beyond the scope of classical Chabauty, by computing finite sets containing $X(K_{\mathfrak{p}} )_2$.
+In this paper, we give techniques to compute rational points on curves in some cases beyond the scope of Chabauty-Coleman, by computing finite sets containing $X(K_{\mathfrak{p}} )_2$.
 The methods used are a generalisation of those employed to study integral points on hyperelliptic curves using $p$-adic heights \cite{balakrishnan2013p}, combined with new methods for relating unipotent path torsors to $p$-adic heights \cite{dogra:thesis}.

 In \cite{balakrishnan2013p}, one works with a hyperelliptic curve $X/\Q$ of genus $g$ with a model